skramm/homog2d/manual.md

 ### Data conversion from/to Opencv

-For export, additional functions are provided to interface with [Opencv](https://opencv.org).
+Optional functions are provided to interface with [Opencv](https://opencv.org).
-This is enabled by defining the symbol `HOMOG2D_USE_OPENCV` at build time, before "#include"'ing the file.
+These features are enabled by defining the symbol `HOMOG2D_USE_OPENCV` at build time, before "#include"'ing the file.
 You can then write this:
 ```C++
 Point2d pt;